HITECHCRIME/HC_SG124_Dryspace/README.md

 now they mean nothing
 they meant something
 now they mean nothing
-whispers whispers whispers whispers whispers
-- to run
-friction to rn
-no friction to run aye
+whispers whispers whispers whispers whispers to run friction to run no friction to run aye

 ya aye
 prrrrrrrrrrr

-that sys tech took too many nulls aye i ain't givin' up - hackin' real till we cut i'm burnin' haze kush with my circle ops we bring home-or-we-dry in space till we done aye
+that sys tech took (too) many nulls aye i ain't givin' up - hackin' real till we cut i'm burnin' haze kush with my circle ops we bring home or we dry in space till we done aye

 gettin' it done, tough nails
 through the coffin